guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### Virtual IP Load Balancing
 Doesn't take load of each interface into account & assumes that all loads are similar.

+### VM Shielding
+Security mechanism used to prevent hypervisor administrators from accessing VM content while having the ability to manage the VM itself.

 ### Voice over Internet Protocol (VOIP) protocols (RTP, SIP)
 - RTP (Real-time Transport Protocol): protocol for transmitting VOIP.